joachim-dublineau/Project_question_generation/README.md

 # Project_generation

-## Question Generation with BERT on SQuAD and FQuAD
+## Question Generation with Transformers on SQuAD and FQuAD

 **Zelros A.I.** [](logo.jpg)